Home » SaaS SEO » SaaS Content Audit

 And again, sort by impressions once you have your position filter set.

-These types of content topics will be great to add to your editorial calendar.
+These content topics will be great to add to your editorial calendar.

 Like zombie pages, you want to find pages that aren’t receiving any clicks.